azure-ad-b2c/samples/policies/revoke-sso-sessions/readme.md

 Common scenarios include when a user uses a "change password" or "forgot password" journey.
 In these cases, both the refresh tokens and the session cookies should be invalidated, forcing all other devices to have to re-authenticate.
 The user on the device which made the operation, should remain logged in, with a valid SSO session.

+The sample will work for both Local and Federated/Social accounts.
+The sample will also be applicable where Keep Me Signed In is used.

 ## Refresh token revocation
 To revoke the users Refresh Token, use the [powershell command](https://docs.microsoft.com/en-us/powershell/module/azuread/revoke-azureaduserallrefreshtoken?view=azureadps-2.0):
 ```powershell